EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <center><img src="plots/res_vs_fix.png" alt="Img" style="width: 300;"/></center>

-From these results we may think our hypotheses are true.
+From these results we may think our <a href="hypotheses"> hypotheses </a> are true.
 However,

 ---